erpc-io/eRPC/apps/consensus/README.md

    * The new leader receives a client request.
 Since its counter is currently 0, it also replicates `counter = 0`.
 Both `counter = 0` entries are eventually committed and applied, which is wrong.
- * Client actions on leader failure:
-   * The client detects leader failure when it receives a callback with failure.
-     It tries other Raft servers one-by-one until it finds a leader.
-   * Raft servers that are not the leader reply to client by redirecting it to the leader.
-If a Raft server does not know the leader, it directs the the client to try again.